ronenOptimove/Optimove-APIs/Sandbox/readme.md

 ### <a id="best-practices"></a>Sandbox best practices
 When you are working with our Sandbox enviorment we suggest to follow our best practices in order to avoid

-1. Registration of an Event Listener for Event Type 13 with a specific channel will reduce the number of listeners Optimove needs to reach once a campaign has been completed.
+1. Registration of an Event Listener for Event Type 13 with a specific channel will reduce the number of listeners Optimove needs to reach once a campaign has been processed.
 2. Do not delete campaigns that you didnt create
 3. For promo integration system you don't need to register listener with a specific channel.